-Looking for a fun family outing that's outdoors, close to home, and doesn't break the bank?
+Hikes in Chicago are a fun family outing that's outdoors, close to home, and doesn't break the bank.
 Hiking with kids in one of Chicago's forest preserves or parks is a great way to get everyone outside, and there are many shady trails where you can beat the heat while getting some exercise.

 Places to Hike with Kids in Chicago

 For a taste of nature without leaving the city, Chicago families can visit North Park Village Nature Center.
-The 46-acre nature preserve has trails that display the areas woodland, wetland, prairie and savanna.
+The 46-acre nature preserve has trails that display the areas woodland, wetland, prairie, and savanna.
 Kids may also enjoy the Walking Stick Woods natural area designed for outdoor nature play.
 Check the Nature Village's website for events centered around art, music, and of course, nature, many of which are kid-friendly.

 Cantigny Park has paved or gravel trails that are easy on strollers.
 Photo by Maureen Wilkey